akerns-gh/consistency-tracker/documents/email/SES_SETUP.md

 - User invitation (with temporary password)
 - Club creation confirmation
 - Team creation confirmation
-- Player invitation (with unique link)
+- Player invitation (with temporary password)

 Templates are located in `aws/lambda/shared/email_templates.py` and can be customized as needed.